eclipse-tractusx/managed-identity-wallet/README.md

 - **env.local**: Setup everything to get ready for flow "local".
 You need to fill in the passwords.
 Everything else can remain as it is.
 - **env.docker**: Setup everything to get ready for flow "docker".
 You need to fill in the passwords.
 Everything else can remain as it is.

+> IMPORTANT: When you are using MacOS and the MIW docker container won't start up (stuck somewhere or doesn't start at all), you can enable the docker-desktop feature "Use Rosetta for x86/amd64 emulation on Apple Silicon" in your Docker settings
+(under "features in development")

 In both env files (env.local and env.docker) you need to set _GITHUB_USERNAME_ and _GITHUB_TOKEN_ in order to be able to build the add, because the SSI lib is stored in a private repo (you also need the proper rights to access the repo).
 The access token need to have `read:packages` access. (ref: https://github.com/settings/tokens/new)